Okay, as here we here we are, folks, having more fun than a human being should be allowed to have.

 I mean, this is the kind of thing that I've been speaking of.

-You know, everybody's looking for when is Obama gonna step in it and tick off the low information voters.
+Everybody's looking for when is Obama going to step at it and tick off the low-information voters.

 And I said he might diss the latest Justin Timberlake CD and really tick off a lot of those people.